ddev/ddev-contrib/docker-compose-services/blackfire/README.md

 * Start your configured project with `ddev start`
 * Use `blackfire curl <project_url>` to get a call graph URL
 * Use the Google Chrome extension on a specific page to get a call graph interactively.

+## CLI client particulars

+When you want to use the cli client, there are several possibilities to do so.
+Especially for the container based approaches there is no real difference, just the command you need to type in differ.
+Pick the approach that suits best your needs.

+### Configure before use

+Before you can use the cli client, you need to configure it with the client credentials blackfire.io provides for the used account.
+You will find those at [the credentials page](https://blackfire.io/my/settings/credentials) after logging into your blackfire.io account.
+Run `blackfire configure`, which will ask for the input values.
+This works for each of the following usage versions, only the prefix you use will differ depending on the recipient.

+### On your host system.

+This is the straight forward approach that messes with your local host system.
+You might even run into conflicts, in case the locally configures blackfire.io account will be not the same you want to use to profile this particular project you use ddev for.
+If there are no concerns, just use it.

+### From the ddev web container.

+For this to work, you need to add the blackfire client to your setup, using `webimage_extra_packages: [blackfire-agent]` in `.ddev/config.yaml`.
+To test (after starting / restarting ddev on your project) the package has actually been installed, run `ddev exec blackfire`.
+The output should present the usage options of the blackfire.io cli client.

+### From the blackfire container.

+This container is available from your setup, the executable is there, just the usage is a little awkward.
+Run

+`ddev exec -s blackfire blackfire`

+to see the usage help.
+The first ``blackfire`` in the command is the name of the container, the second one the actual command.
+Keep that in mind while using.

+### Trouble Shooting

+If using curl for profiling, provide the -L flag, like `blackfire curl -L https://my-project.ddev.site/typo3`

+This will actually give you the TYPO3 backend you want to profile.
+If Location Header is not sent, you end up with ``Are you authorized to profile this page?
+No probe response, missing PHP extension or invalid signature for relaying agent.``

+This is not helpful at all in discovering the source of your issue.
+Here is a quick test: `blackfire curl https://my-project.ddev.site/typo3/` (no -L flag, but a trailing slash to the URL) will give you a profile, when only the Location Header redirect is missing.